List of Saved by the Bell characters: Judy Turtle

 Lisa's mother Judy Turtle (Susan Beaubian) appeared in two episodes of the series, "Operation Zack" and "Drinking and Driving".
 In "Operation Zack", she treats Zack at the hospital (where she works as a surgeon) after he accidentally hurts his knee when Mr. Belding bumps into him in the locker room.
 In "Drinking and Driving", Lisa and her friends crash her mother's car into a telephone pole after getting drunk at a party, and Lisa has to deal with the repercussions of her actions, including telling Judy what happened to her car.

 Powers Family

 Roberta Powers

 Roberta Powers (Ruth Buzzi) appeared in the episode "House Party".
 She is Screech's mom, who is a huge Elvis fan.
 In the episode, she trusts Screech to be home alone for a weekend and gives him a long list of rules to abide by.
 Her favorite Elvis statue gets broken by Screech's girlfriend, Violet, and the gang has to throw a party to raise money for the statue replacement.

 Kimberly

-Kimberly (who was uncredited) is Screech's cousin who appeared in the episode "The Aftermath".
+Kimberly (Christine Kendrick who was uncredited) is Screech's cousin who appeared in the episode "The Aftermath".
 She was one of Zack's blind dates, which was intended to cheer Zack up after his rough breakup with Kelly.
 Slater, Jessie, and Lisa start wondering how Screech is related to her, due to the strong dissimilarities in their appearances, until Screech tells them she is adopted.